susumu-kushi/civil-society-control-engineering/csce-release-notes.md

 ## Summary

-The CSCE Version 1.0 Release Notes summarize the initial public release of Civil Society Control Engineering (CSCE).
+The CSCE Version 1.0 Release Notes document the initial public release of Civil Society Control Engineering (CSCE).

-Version 1.0 establishes the first complete framework integrating:
+Version 1.0 establishes the first official framework integrating:

 - Numa Theory
 - The Civil Code as the Code of Civil Society